TARGET-DATE FUND

 Unlike most TDFs, we also include an allocation to international investment-grade bonds.
 This gives our TDF investors exposure to a greater number of securities (7,000 plus), countries (40 plus), yield curves, and economic and inflation environments.
 Importantly, the factors that drive international bond prices are relatively uncorrelated to those that drive U.S. bond prices.

 Our international fixed income assets are hedged back to the U.S. dollar, which minimizes the volatility of global currency fluctuations.
-Our research has shown these fluctuations, when unhedged, account for a significant portion of the overall volatility of the asset class.
+Our research has shown that these fluctuations, when unhedged, account for a significant portion of the overall volatility of the asset class.
 We believe our hedging is critical to maintaining the risk and return properties of the asset class.

 70 %